CONCEPT ANALYSIS

 No consciousness licensing.
 No neural interface function.
 No digital transactions.
 No surveillance.
 The most augmented residents of the Sprawl โ€” the ones whose cognitive architecture requires 4.7 petaflops just to maintain baseline function โ€” become, in the specific parlance of Nexus after-action reports, "interstitially dependent populations."
 The unaugmented become the only people in the room who can see.

-The Blackout Economy is what the Dregs activates instead.
+The Blackout Economy is what the activates instead.
 Three currencies circulate: Favors, tracked through social memory rather than ledgers ("I gave you water during the 2181 blackout" settles arguments three years later).
 Skills โ€” physical competencies that haven't been economically relevant since the last time the lights went out.
 And Stored energy: batteries, generators, solar cells, anything that produces power without asking the Grid's permission.

 Nexus's after-action reports following Grid failures contain a finding that has been consistently classified since 2169: interstitial populations demonstrated greater resilience to infrastructure disruption than serviced populations.

-The Dregs outperforms Nexus Central when the lights go out.
+outperforms Nexus Central when the lights go out.

 The Hierarchy Inverts